dalianliyan/EnglishDictionary/sentence/Email.md

+## Welcome New Staff - Commercial Specialist- Mr. Lee Zinan

 Dear ALL,

-I am very delighted to inform you all that Mr. Lee Ziyan joined us on February 27, 2017.
+I am very delighted to inform you all that Mr. Lee Zinan joined us on February 27, 2017.

 He works as Commercial Specialist in Beijing office and reports to Li Yang.